 Thankfully, shutting up shop wasn’t part of the plan, and with Walkinshaw having been converting RAM 2500 and 3500 pickup trucks from left-hand drive to right-hand drive since the time of Holden’s manufacturing closure, HSV figured out a way to keep giving V8-loving Aussies the muscle they so desired.

 This is where the Chevrolet Camaro ZL1 you see pictured here comes in.
-With Walkinshaw having proven themselves to be confident in executing a total right-hook remanufacturing of the Ram, it made perfect sense to bring some Chevrolet models in to be sold under the HSV banner in showrooms – namely, the Silverado and Camaro 2SS, along with the ZL1 tested here.
+With Walkinshaw having proven itself to be confident in executing a total right-hook remanufacturing of the RAM twins, it made perfect sense to bring some Chevrolet models in to be sold under the HSV banner in showrooms – namely, the Silverado and Camaro 2SS, along with the ZL1 tested here.

 Before I delve into anything else to do with the ZL1, would you just take a look at it?
 It’s absolutely stunning.
 If you’re looking for a head-turner, you’ve got to get yourself one of these, because I’m not exaggerating when I say I’ve never been on the receiving end of quite so many stares despite having driven cars with a greater brand cachet or price tag.

 There’s something about its menacing looks – aided perfectly by the ‘Red Hot’ paintwork – that makes it unable to not catch your eye.
 Low, long, and wide, this is the real definition of stance – not a clapped-out Honda Civic on chopped springs, contrary to the belief of P-platers everywhere.